elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ### 5.3.
 Examples: <a name="5.3">

-Following command trims 6 bases from each end of the read, filters all reads with a quality lower than 30, shorter than 50 nucleotides and more than two unknown bases.
+The following command trims 6 bases from each end of the read, filters all reads with a quality lower than 30, shorter than 50 nucleotides and more than two unknown bases.

 ```{p}